tomjoht/documentation-theme-jekyll/doc_tags.md

     {% endraw %}
     ```

-		{{note}}In the \_includes folder, there's a taglogic.html file.
+		{{site.data.alerts.note}}In the \_includes folder, there's a taglogic.html file.
 This file (included in each tag archive file) has common logic for getting the tags and listing out the pages containing the tag in a table with summaries or truncated excerpts.
-You don't have to do anything with the file &mdash; just leave it there because the tag archive pages reference it.{{end}}
+You don't have to do anything with the file &mdash; just leave it there because the tag archive pages reference it.{{site.data.alerts.end}}

 5. Adjust button color or tag placement as desired.